9 Flight tracking technologies

 Born from the challenges of managing growth in aviation, the International Civil Aviation Organization in 1983 initiated a committee to align emerging technologies with growing air transport needs.
 By 1987, the committee found issues with the prevailing navigation systems, including communication limitations and the lack of digital links.
 The answer was satellite technology integration.

-This led to the idea of creating a Future Air Navigation System (FANS), comprising several new technologies including the Automatic Dependent Surveillance–Contract (ADS-C) system.
+This led to the idea of creating a Future Air Navigation System (FANS), comprising several new technologies including the ADS-C system.
 ADS-C addresses the constraints of High Frequency and Very High Frequency communication through satellite data links, enabling surveillance in remote locations.
 It also minimizes voice communication by sending automatic position updates digitally.
 By 1991, manufacturers started adopting FANS technology.
 Boeing introduced FANS-1, while Airbus presented FANS-A. Both of these were later merged into the widely-used FANS-1/A.

-The term Contract means that aircraft and ATSUs negotiate agreements to share data.
+The term Contract means that aircraft and Air Traffic Service Unit (ATSU)s negotiate agreements to share data.
 While aircraft can establish concurrent contracts with multiple ATSUs, messages are exclusively exchanged between the aircraft and the ATSU with which a particular contract was established.
 This differs from ADS-B, where aircraft indiscriminately broadcast messages to everyone.

 All surveillance data from the aircraft is sent via contracts.
 To negotiate such a contract, the ATSU sends a contract request, containing information regarding the surveillance data the ATSU wants to receive, to an aircraft.
 The aircraft then responds to a contract with a positive acknowledgement and the appropriate report.
 In case of an error, the aircraft responds with a negative acknowledgement (if the message cannot be parsed), or a non-compliance notification (if the request contains data that is not available to the aircraft).